mantidproject/mantid/Code/Mantid/docs/source/algorithms/DetectorDiagnostic-v1.rst

 * SampleBkgLowAcceptanceFactor, SampleBkgHighAcceptanceFactor, SampleBkgSignificanceTest and SampleCorrectForSolidAngle are passed onto :ref:`algm-MedianDetectorTest` as LowThreshold, HighThreshold, SignicanceTest and CorrectForSolidAngle respectively.

 Numerous uses of :ref:`algm-MaskDetectors` are not shown and can be taken be be executed whenever appropriate.
-Also the output property NumberOfFailures from the execututed child algorithms are added together.
+Also the output property NumberOfFailures from the executed child algorithms are added together to form the NumberOfFailures output by the main algorithm.

 .. diagram:: DetectorDiagnostic-v1_wkflw.dot